nmrih/source-game/README.md

 **Feature Requests**
 --------------

-To a lesser extent you *can* request certain things for the team to look into, such as new entities that mappers can use to make more creative objectives.
+To a lesser extent you *can* request certain things for the team to look into, such as new specific entities that mappers can use to make more creative objectives.
 However, we'll overlook requests that are either ill-fitting for the mod's subject or just plain silly (we are not adding handheld GAU-8 Avengers or zombified animals).